How to buy the best activity tracker or fitness watch

 Built-in GPS If your tracker has built-in GPS, it can track distance more accurately – as long as the GPS works well and doesn’t drop the connection, that is.
 Many fitness trackers can be paired to your mobile phone to make use of your phone’s GPS, but built-in GPS is useful if you want to jog or cycle without carrying your phone.

 Heart-rate monitoring A heart-rate monitor is another option worth considering.
 This, as you might expect, will measure your heart rate throughout the day.
-It will report on your average heart rate, and periods of peaks and troughs – useful for tracking the effect of any periods of activity.
+It will report on your average heart rate, and periods of peaks and troughs – useful for tracking improvements in your fitness.
 During our lab testing, we put the accuracy of heart-rate monitoring to the test to ensure they don’t miss a beat.

 Calorie burn Most trackers provide an ongoing record of your calorie burn.
 Models with heart-rate monitors usually loop in the heart-rate data to better estimate how many calories you’ve burned.
 However, the accuracy of calorie-burn data is largely dependent on how well the algorithm built in by the manufacturer interprets your fitness data.
 The presence of a heart-rate monitor doesn’t guarantee more accurate calorie-burn information.